 You don’t have to be out of your comfort zone all the time!

-In the manic modern type A world we tend to worship growth and goals — being out of our comfort zone and “stretching ourselves” — being in what I’ll call a stretch zone.
+In the manic modern type A world we tend to worship growth and goals.
+In this post-Dale Carnegie era we have learned to worship being out of our comfort zone and “stretching ourselves” — being in what I’ll call a stretch zone.
 It’s all about working harder, training harder and so on.
 There’s always encouragement and advice to “get out of our comfort zone” which those of us who are more type A tend to follow.
 However, after doing that for most of my life— now I’m thinking that it’s not that simple.
-Time in a zone of consolidation is crucial.
+Time in a different zone, a zone of consolidation, is crucial.

 There are a bunch of different models out there on this, but I find it most helpful to draw on parts of each and consider four zones — the comfort zone, consolidation zone, stretch zone, and snap zone.